 Not Recommended for First-time Dog Owners

 Kerry Blue Terriers are strong-willed and respond best to an equally strong owner who shows consistent leadership.
-Therefore, they aren’t recommended for first time or inexperienced dog owners.
+Therefore, I don’t recommend them for first-time or inexperienced dog owners.

-Kerry Blue Terriers are extremely intelligent, but they are independent thinkers.
+Thanks to the Kerry Blue Terrier temperament they are extremely intelligent, but they are independent thinkers.

 The best way to train a Kerry Blue Terrier is by giving them a job to do.
 That could be daily training sessions or enrolling them in dog sports.